getgrav/grav-skeleton-resume-site/README.md

 * Based on Foundation framework
 * Two-Column approach
 * Specialities layout with custom icons and descriptions
-* Design skills layout with percentage grid
+* Design Skills layout with percentage grid
-* Language skills with automatic pie charts
+* Language Skills layout with automatic pie charts
 * Education history special layout
 * Experience layout
-* Recognitions layout with SVG ribbons
+* Recognitions layout with SVG ribbon
 * Hobbies & Interests layout with custom icons and descriptions
 * Foundation Icon Fonts 3 (around 283 icons included)
 * Animate.css support in layouts.
 You can animate each separate item.
 * Fully responsive.
-Designed with mobile first approach.
+Designed with mobile first approach

 ## Basic Setup for a new Grav site